-Before you even start the onboarding process with your clients, it’s important that you have your own internal processes worked out.
-The more prepared you are before you start onboarding, the less likely you will run into challenges that slow you down, leave clients frustrated, and make it more likely that they will leave your company for a competitor in the future.
+Before you even start the client onboarding process, it’s important that you have your own internal processes aligned.
+The more prepared you are before you start onboarding, the less likely you are to run into challenges.
+These challenges slow you down, leave clients frustrated, and make it more likely for them to churn.
+Here are four ways to prepare for successful client onboarding.

 1: Build the Right Team

 A lot of companies focus on building successful sales teams, which is very important for new client acquisition.
 But you should put just as many resources into your onboarding and client success teams.
 They can focus on the customer’s current needs and help prevent churn.

 Once your sales team closes a deal, perfect the sales-to-onboarding handoff.
 Then, you can turn your new client into a long-term, loyal customer.
 This will do much better instead of always needing to generate new leads just to stay afloat.

 Onboarding doesn’t stop after you provide login credentials and a link to your knowledgebase.
 Although, some companies unfortunately believe that it does.

 The client onboarding process is a chance for you to show them how your product can solve a problem for them.
 Your focus should be on getting them to that “first win” as quickly as possible.
 That’s the moment when they see true value and want to continue using the product.
 In order to design an effective onboarding process to get your clients to that point, you need to know what those “first wins” are and how long it takes an average client to get there (the time-to-value, or TTV).
 Then, remove barriers and get them to that point as quickly as possible.